 Michael Farmer is a Vice-Chair of Christians in Parliament and has been a Conservative Peer since October 2014.
 He is the founding partner for the Red Kite Group of hedge funds and sponsor governor for the ARK academy school All Saints Camberwell.
 To date his interests in the Lords have lain in family policy, welfare reform and the persecution of Christians abroad.

 Claire Newman is a Senior Parliamentary Officer for Christians in Parliament.
 Her role includes: managing the Christians in Parliament events programme and the National Parliamentary Prayer Breakfast, meeting with Members and staff one-to-one, leading small group Bible study & fellowship groups and producing resources.
-Claire trained as a Bible teacher on the Cornhill Ministry Training Programme and now tutors on the course.
 Prior to this, Claire worked in both the private and not-for profit sectors, most recently as Director of Internal Communications for Save the Children International.